-System Requirement It may also be appropriate to reference a draft Service Level Agreement (SLA) which specifies requirements for services to be delivered as part of the project.
+Note that all of these are likely to be at least “Reference Documents” within the System Requirement document (See 1.3.2), and that the User Requirement document in particular may possibly be an “Applicable Document” (See 1.3.1).
+It may also be appropriate to reference a draft Service Level Agreement (SLA) which specifies requirements for services to be delivered as part of the project.
 In any event, the WORKER-MS SLA template (WORKER-MS-SLA) provides useful guWorkernce on service criteria which should be considered when specifying requirements.

 The document “WORKER Lifecycles” presents an overview of the documentation of the WORKER Programme and of the WORKER Projects and development contracts executed under its auspices.